 Creating a Digital Transformation Strategy

-While IT may champion your initiative, the strategy should embrace enterprise digital transformation.
-Without the proper strategy in place, the money and time dedicated will be wasted, the value to the customer will be watered down, and another corporate buzzword will go by the wayside.
+While IT may champion the initiative and finance may approve and allocate funds to it, the strategy should embrace enterprise-wide digital transformation.
+Without a proper strategy in place, the money and time dedicated will be wasted, the value to the customer will be watered down, and another corporate buzzword will go by the wayside.

 - Improving the overall business over individual process changes

 - Integrated data rather than ad hoc systems and manual efforts